-SEERCMapper can be used to map SEER estimates and many other datasets for estimates with error or data quality information (e.g., ACS), as long as the data include the additional column indicating either the standard error (SE) or the margin of error (MOE) of the estimates.
+SEERCMapper can be used to map SEER estimates and many other datasets for estimates with error or data quality information (e.g., ACS), as long as the data include the additional column-field indicating either the standard error (SE) or the margin of error (MOE) of the estimates.
 However, SEERCMapper has the specific functions to handle estimates with standard errors downloaded from SEERStat (https://seer.cancer.gov/seerstat/).
 Data downloaded from SEERStat can be ingested directly into SEERCMapper to create a choropleth map.
+New in version 4, SEERCMapper can accept tabular data other than the formats downloaded from SEERStat and ESRI shapefiles.
+Supported data formats include csv, xls (only Excel 97-2003), dbf, and Access.
 Users can manipulate map classification with the CL indicated for each class break.
 The resultant map can be exported into a graphic file to be used for reporting.